flepied/second-brain-agent/README.md

 ## Installation

-You need a Python interpreter.
+You need a Python 3 interpreter and the `inotify-tools` installed.
 All this has been tested with Python 3.11 under Fedora Linux 38.
 Let me know if it work for you on your system.

 Get the source code: